bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/Director.rst

 The Pool resource defines the set of storage Volumes (tapes or files) to be used by Bareos to write the data.
 By configuring different Pools, you can determine which set of Volumes (media) receives the backup data.
 This permits, for example, to store all full backup data on one set of Volumes and all incremental backups on another set of Volumes.
 Alternatively, you could assign a different set of Volumes to each machine that you backup.
 This is most easily done by defining multiple Pools.

 Another important aspect of a Pool is that it contains the default attributes (Maximum Jobs, Retention Period, Recycle flag, ...) that will be given to a Volume when it is created.
 This avoids the need for you to answer a large number of questions when labeling a new Volume.
-Each of these attributes can later be changed on a Volume by Volume basis using the :strong:`update` command in the console program.
+Each of these attributes can later be changed on a Volume by Volume basis using the :bcommand:`update` command in the console program.
 Note that you must explicitly specify which Pool Bareos is to use with each
 Job.
 Bareos will not automatically search for the correct Pool.

 To use a Pool, there are three distinct steps.
 First the Pool must be defined in the Director’s configuration.
 Then the Pool must be written to the Catalog database.
 This is done automatically by the Director each time that it starts.
-Finally, if you change the Pool definition in the Director’s configuration file and restart Bareos, the pool will be updated alternatively you can use the :strong:`update pool` console command to refresh the database image.
+Finally, if you change the Pool definition in the Director’s configuration file and restart Bareos, the pool will be updated alternatively you can use the :bcommand:`update pool` console command to refresh the database image.
 It is this database image rather than the Director’s resource image that is used for the default Volume attributes.
 Note, for the pool to be automatically created or updated, it must be explicitly referenced by a Job resource.

 If automatic labeling is not enabled (see :ref:`AutomaticLabeling`) the physical media must be manually labeled.
-The labeling can either be done with the :strong:`label` command in the console program or using the :command:`btape` program.
-The preferred method is to use the :strong:`label` command in the console program.
-Generally, automatic labeling is enabled for :config:option:`sd/device/DeviceType`\ = **File** and disabled for :config:option:`sd/device/DeviceType`\ = **Tape**.
+The labeling can either be done with the :bcommand:`label` command in the console program or using the :command:`btape` program.
+The preferred method is to use the :bcommand:`label` command in the console program.
+Generally, automatic labeling is enabled for :config:option:`sd/device/DeviceType = File`\ and disabled for :config:option:`sd/device/DeviceType = Tape`\ .

 Finally, you must add Volume names (and their attributes) to the Pool.
 For Volumes to be used by Bareos they must be of the same :config:option:`sd/device/MediaType`\  as the archive device specified for the job (i.e. if you are going to back up to a DLT device, the Pool must have DLT volumes defined since 8mm volumes cannot be mounted on a DLT drive).
 The :config:option:`sd/device/MediaType`\  has particular importance if you are backing up to files.
 When running a Job, you must explicitly specify which Pool to use.
 Bareos will then automatically select the next Volume to use from the Pool, but it will ensure that the :config:option:`sd/device/MediaType`\  of any Volume selected from the Pool is identical to that required by the Storage resource you have specified for the Job.

-If you use the :strong:`label` command in the console program to label the Volumes, they will automatically be added to the Pool, so this last step is not normally required.
+If you use the :bcommand:`label` command in the console program to label the Volumes, they will automatically be added to the Pool, so this last step is not normally required.

 It is also possible to add Volumes to the database without explicitly labeling the physical volume.
-This is done with the :strong:`add` console command.
+This is done with the :bcommand:`add` console command.

 As previously mentioned, each time Bareos starts, it scans all the Pools associated with each Catalog, and if the database record does not already exist, it will be created from the Pool Resource definition.
-If you change the Pool definition, you manually have to call :strong:`update pool` command in the console program to propagate the changes to existing volumes.
+If you change the Pool definition, you manually have to call :bcommand:`update pool` command in the console program to propagate the changes to existing volumes.

 The Pool Resource defined in the Director’s configuration may contain the following directives: